radius-project/design-notes/tools/2024-06-gitops-feature-spec.md

 <!-- What are we explicitly not trying to accomplish? -->
 - We are not trying to replace GitOps tools or platforms.
 We are trying to integrate Radius with existing GitOps tools and platforms.
 - We are not trying to replace GitOps practices.
 We are trying to enable Radius to work well with GitOps practices.
+- We are not implementing dashboard visualizations for GitOps changes (i.e. as an Operator and as a Developer, I can visualize the changes tracked by my GitOps toolset on my Radius Dashboard) as a part of the initial scope of this project.
+We still need to flesh this out but the basic idea is the Radius dashboard can leverage the Notification Controller in Flux and ArgoCD to display to users inbound and outbound information of the source changes and cluster changes affecting their application and resources.
+In a future iteration of Radius GitOps integration, we will explore options and potential to leverage plugins in the Backstage ecosystem to provide this functionality.

 ## Customer profile and challenges
 <!-- Define the primary customer and the key problem / pain point we intend to address for that customer.
 If there are multiple customers or primary and secondary customers, call them out.   -->